Asiatik/codezilla/Data Structures/Linked Lists/README.md

-A linked list is a collection of nodes.
-Each node stores at 2 or 3 piece of data:

-The actual data in the node
-The next node in the list
-(For doubly linked lists) The previous node in the list
+# Linked liss:

+A linked list is a collection of nodes which are connected to each other by pointers.
+A singly linked list has a pointer to the first node, and each node has a pointer to the next node.
+A double linked list has a pointer to the first and last node, and each node has a pointer to the next and previous node.
+Each node also contains data.

+Linked lists have a runtime of O(1) when inserting or reading data from the front or back of the list, but have a runtime of O(n) when accessing a specific element in the list or searching the list.

-Images from Wikipedia
+Images from Wikipedia under public domain.

+# Singly linked list diagram:
 ![alt text](Singly-linked-list.png)
+# Doubly linked list diagram:
 ![alt text](Doubly-linked-list.png)